GitoriousLispBackup/eql/README.txt

     If you use a recent GCC (e.g. 4.5) you need to uncomment this line in src/eql_lib.pro:
         QMAKE_CXXFLAGS += -fno-var-tracking-assignments

+[OSX]
+    To force creation of a Makefile (instead of an XCode project), use this flag: qmake -spec macx-g++

 0) Prepare build (important: you need to repeat this every time you change your Qt version!) in src/ run: (MSVC: nmake instead of make)